|MAIN PAGE||HISTORY INDEX||WILDLIFE INDEX||DAGNAM PARK MAP||NOAK HILL MAP|

 On the bottom photograph the front elevation is shown with what could be a somewhat later large side addition.
-Today (2004) the old farm buildings are the headquarters of a golf club and include an Italian Restaurant.
+Today (2004) the extensive old farm buildings are the headquarters of The Maylands golf club and they include an Italian Restaurant.

 |Below a map from 1896 and then the description taken from the 1919 auction catalogue|

 LOT 1.
 MAYLANDS FARM

 Containing : Five Bed Rooms, Bath Room, hot and cold water.
 Lavatory Basin and W,C, Dinning Room, Drawing Room, Breakfast Room, Kitchen, Larder, Pantry, Cellar and detached Wood and Coal Sheds.

 THE FARM BUILDINGS.